ran-isenberg/serverless-python-demo/docs/decision_log.md

 This file is meant to capture project-level decisions that were made in this project and why.
 There are often no obvious correct answers, and we must decide with multiple options.

+## 2023-10-17

+Added serverless monitoring with CloudWatch dashboards: logs, metrics, custom metrics and alarms.

+We use 'cdk-monitoring-constructs' open-source because it simplifies the dashboard creation and it is very simple to use.

+Based on concepts and examples described [here](https://www.ranthebuilder.cloud/post/how-to-effortlessly-monitor-serverless-applications-with-cloudwatch-part-one)

 ## 2023-08-17

 ### Project Structure